solresol/quantum-santa/README.md

 The world map below illustrates the estimated number of households Santa visits across different time zones and latitudes.
 Each red dot represents a location, with the size of the dot proportional to the number of households.

+Note that the longitudes are a little off, since we're mostly working with timezone data (Santa comes around midnight), and then we have approximated the longitude based on the timezone.

 ![Santa Visits World Map](worldmap.png)

 ## Instructions